Sloeber/arduino-eclipse-plugin/Eclipse update site/WebContent/fragments/getting-started/java.md

 Java
 ====
 Java is a platform independent interpreted language.
-This means that once you have "build a java program the program can only run in a "java interpreter".
+This means that once you have built a Java program, the program can only run inside a Java interpreter, also known as the *Java Runtime*.

-Java interpreters have been written for windows, Linux and Mac.
+Java runtimes have been written for Windows, Linux and Mac.
 As such Java is called platform independent.

-Older versions of the plugin were happy with java 6.
-Currently Java 7 is needed and you're safer installing the SDK version.
-Most people have multiple java versions on their machine.
+Older versions of the plugin were happy with Java 6.
+Currently Java 7 or above is needed and you're safer installing the SDK package which includes the Java Runtime.
+Most people have multiple versions of the Java Runtime on their machine: don't get too concerned about this.

-The Arduino IDE uses java and so does eclipse.
+Eclipse uses Java and so does the Arduino IDE.

+To get any flavor of Java visit the [Oracle web site](http://www.oracle.com/technetwork/java/javase/downloads/index.html) or use your OS package manager.

 Mac users
 =========
-Mac used to deliver it's own flavor of java but no longer.
-Install java from the oracle web site like everybody else.
+Apple used to deliver it's own flavor of Java, but that's no longer the case.
+Install Java from the [Oracle web site](http://www.oracle.com/technetwork/java/javase/downloads/index.html) like everybody else.